shahmir811/little-social-app/README.md

 ### Server Side Code And Setup

-You can download the server side code from [here]: https://github.com/hidjou/classsed-merng-server Change the database connection at config.js
+You can download the server side code from [here](https://github.com/hidjou/classsed-merng-server).
+Change the database connection at config.js

 Run server side code by executing following commands: